cseager/timeit_plot/README.rst

 ``{'use_iterators(range({0}),{1})': [[0, 3, 0.0059], ...]``

 For the following plot, a filter is applied to show only the results for inputs of length 20.
-The second variable is chosen as the dependent variable in the plot by using the keyword arg ``series=1``: ::
+The second variable is chosen as the independent variable in the plot by using the keyword arg ``series=1``: ::

     >>> d2 = {}